Diagnosis

 - Reduce eyestrain.
 Look away from your computer or near-task work, including reading, every 20 minutes — for 20 seconds — at something 20 feet away.

-See your doctor immediately if you have any of these symptoms: Sudden loss of vision in one eye with or without pain; sudden hazy or blurred vision; double vision; or visual flashes of light, black spots or halos around lights.
+See a healthcare professional right away if you have any of these symptoms: Sudden loss of vision in one eye with or without pain; sudden hazy or blurred vision; double vision; or visual flashes of light, black spots or halos around lights.
 This may represent a serious medical or eye condition.

 Preparing for your appointment